sipit-cpu/number-recall/README.md

-# a-boring-games-i-created-by-myself
+# collection of boring games I created myself.

-there are two games available
+There are two games available:
-1. number recall
-   you have to copy the numbers backwards
+1. Number Recall — copy the numbers backwards.
-2. reaction time
-   to measure your reaction ability
+2. Reaction Time — measure your reaction speed.